-ISA stands for Individual Savings Account, it is a ‘tax efficient’ account, or a ‘tax wrapper’ for a savings or investments account, which means you don’t pay any tax on any returns or interest earned by money held in an ISA.
+ISA stands for Individual Savings Account, it is a tax efficient account, or a ‘tax wrapper’ for a savings or investments account, which means you don’t pay any tax on any returns on money held in an ISA.

-There are four kinds of ISAs (see ‘how many ISAs can I have’ below for more on this), but Chip is offering access to a Stocks and Shares ISA, which means you wont need to pay tax on the returns you earn with your funds.
+There are four kinds of ISAs (see ‘how many ISAs can I get’ for more on this), but Chip is offering access to a stocks and shares ISA, which means you won’t need to pay tax on any returns you earn with your funds.

 You can only put a limited amount of money into an ISA every tax year, this is known as your annual ISA allowance.

 You can read more about ISAs on the official government website: gov.uk/individual-savings-accounts